Xonotic

 Xonotic (/zoʊˈnɒtɪk, ksoʊ-/) is a free and open-source first-person shooter video game.
 It was developed as a fork of Nexuiz, following controversy surrounding the game's development.
 The game runs on a heavily modified version of the Quake engine known as the DarkPlaces engine.
-Its gameplay is similar to the Quake 3 Arena series of games, but with various unique elements.
+Its gameplay is similar to the Quake series of games, but with various unique elements.